David J: Recent years

-On February 25, 2022, David announced his latest album on Mexicali based label No Devotion Records in collaboration with Los Angeles/Minneapolis-based label Give/Take, What The Patrons Heard.
-A collection of originals and covers recorded over the timespan of 34 years, originally only available digitally to David J’s Patreon subscribers.
+On February 25, 2022, David announced his latest album on Los Angeles/Minneapolis-based label Give/Take in collaboration with Mexicali-based No Devotion Records, What The Patrons Heard.
+A collection of originals and covers recorded over the timespan of 34 years, originally only available digitally to David J's Patreon subscribers.

+On Record Store Day, November 24, 2023, Independent Project Records released Tracks from the Attic, a 3 LP collection of demo recordings from 1984-2004 in a hand-letterpress sleeve.
+A standard release followed on May 4, 2024.